MAT1110 - Calculus and linear algebra

 Two compulsory assignments need to be passed within given deadlines to be allowed to take the final exam.

-Midterm exam and final exam at the end of the semester are both written digital exams, and add up to the final grade.
+There will be a digital midterm exam and a final written exam at the end of the semester which both add up to the final grade.
 Both exams are compulsory and have to be taken in the same semester.

 Midterm exam counts for 1/3 and the final exam counts for 2/3.
 The final grade is based on the total score and a general impression after the final examination.